Table of contents

 I decided to ascend the Pleisenspitze (2569 meters), a peak that offers a delightful view onto the western parts of the Karwendelgebirge.

 Ascending took me four, descending three hours, not including a short break at the Pleisenhütte on 1757 meters.
-I recommend replenishing your water bottle here, because you search in vain for water sources on the remainder of the stony trail to the peak.
+I recommend replenishing your water bottle here, because you search in vain for water sources on the remainder of the stony trail to the peak (melting snow to obtain water is a stopgap at best as that water lacks minerals and might be polluted as well).

 Aside from the comparatively large elevation gain of 1600 meters, there are no real technical challenges along the way (i.e. steep sections with via ferrata) and the red marks of the trail are easy to follow.